ralna/hmat_lib/docs/source/theory/hodlr_theory.rst

 :math:`{}^{i,j}V^T` matrix:

 .. image:: img/svd2.svg
+   :alt: Diagram illustrating truncated SVD using the previous diagram, but
+         with the diagonal of the sigma square going only halfway from the top right corner.
+A vertical line halfway through U and a horizontal line halfway through V transpose also indicate that only half the matrices will be kept.

 Furthermore, it is expected that, due to this decay, the singular values quickly become small enough in comparison to the first